 The Center was established in 2005 with support from the real estate industry and program alumni.
 Their financial contributions have supported course development, scholarships for incoming graduate students, special events, and community outreach activities.
 Please click here for a full list of donors.

-The Center administers the recently launched M.S. in Real Estate program, the MBA concentration and certificate programs in real estate finance and development, and manages programming and outreach to the Real Estate Alumni Association and Real Estate Advisory Board.
+The Center administers the M.S. in Real Estate program, the MBA concentration and the Graduate Certificate programs in real estate finance and development, and manages programming and outreach to the Real Estate Alumni Association and Real Estate Advisory Board.
 It has been ranked among the 20 most active research institutions in real estate for the past decade.